Learning Generalizable Vision-Tactile Robotic Grasping Strategy for Deformable Objects via Transformer: Methods

-In practice, instead of performing a SingleHead function, it is beneficial to project $\mathrm{Q}, \mathrm{K}, \mathrm{V}$ matrices $h$ times with different sets of weights \{$W^{Q}_i, W^{K}_i, W^{V}_i$\}$_{i=1}^{h}$ because it allows the model attend to information from different combinations of input space representations \cite{Vaswani2017Attention}.
-As a result, the MultiHead strategy is always employed for the Transformer models.
+{ In practice, to allow the model to attend to information from different combinations of input space representations, we employ a MultiHead strategy by projecting the $\mathrm{Q}, \mathrm{K}, \mathrm{V}$ matrices $h$ times with different sets of weights ${W^{Q}_i, W^{K}_i, W^{V}_i}$ for $i = 1, \ldots h$.
+This strategy leads to more effective representations and improved performance.
+As a result, it is always employed by Transformer models.}

-In addition to the self-attention layer, there is a fully-connected MLP layer that is applied to each vector position separately and identically.
-It has two linear transformations and a GeLU activation function in between.
+{In addition to the self-attention blocks, there is a fully-connected MLP layer applied to each vector position separately and identically.
+It has two linear transformations and a GeLU activation function in between.}

-A Transformer layer contains a self-attention layer and a MLP layer.
-To stack the Transformer layers for a deeper encoding structure, the MLP layer does not change the vector size.
-Also, before and after each layer, there is a LayerNorm and a residual connection, respectively.
-One Transformer layer is shown in Fig.~\ref{fig:Layer} (left-side subfigure), where the outputs of the current layer will be the inputs for the next (right-side subfigure).
-Before the first Transformer layer, all the input vectors will be linearly embedded and then added with position embeddings, the elements of which represent the positions of each vector, to retain the useful sequence knowledge \cite{Vaswani2017Attention}.

-For image-based tasks, to generate the input vectors from the raw image(s), in \cite{dosovitskiy2021image}, they split an image into fixed-size patches and embed each of them via linear transformation.
-Our framework for safe grasping handles image sequences instead of single images and must consider the temporal dimension within each self-attention layer.
+\textbf{Factorization of Spatial-Temporal Attention:} For image-based tasks, to generate input vectors from raw image(s), in \cite{dosovitskiy2021image}, they split an image into fixed-size patches and embed each of them via linear transformation.
+Our framework handles image sequences instead of single images and must consider the temporal dimension within each self-attention layer.
 To accomplish this, we incorporate spatial-temporal factorization using TimeSformer \cite{gberta_2021_ICML} and ViViT \cite{arnab2021vivit}.